ligurio/unreliablefs/README.md

 - `errinj_noop` - replace file operation with no operation
   (similar to [libeatmydata](https://github.com/stewartsmith/libeatmydata),
   but applicable to any file operation).
+- `errinj_kill_caller` - send SIGKILL to a process that invoked file operation.

 ### Building